JonUdell/xmlui-mastodon/best-practices.md

 5 don't add any xmlui styling, let the theme and layout engine do its job

-6 proceed in small increments, write the absolute minimum amount of xmlui markup necessary -->
+6 proceed in small increments, write the absolute minimum amount of xmlui markup necessary and no script if possible

 7 do not invent any xmlui syntax. only use constructs for which you can find examples in the docs and sample apps